 In response to the lockdowns, conventions and conferences went instantly from in-person to the virtual get-togethers and online event speakers.
 With the successful vaccination programme, we are already seeing things return to in-person and hybrid events.
 However, whilst organisations continue to hold virtual events and gatherings, below are some thoughts and guidance.

 Some Key Challenges for Virtual Conferences, Conventions, and Group Gatherings:

-- Meeting and Interacting with Peers and Executives – One of the key reasons why most people attend events is to have face time with people they interact with all year long, but want to connect “in person.”
-Or the opportunity to “make connections” face to face with people they want to interact with in the upcoming year.
+- Meeting and Interacting with Peers and Executives – One of the key reasons why most people attend events is to have face time with people they liaise with all year long, but want to connect with in person.
+Or the opportunity to make connections face to face with people they want to interact with in the upcoming year.
 Virtual conferences, and even the “virtual breakout meet-ups” are not as well equipped with providing the attendees with these interconnections.

 - Back-to-Back Video Sessions – As much as in person conferences are back-to-back sessions, when attendees find a session not stimulating, they have the option to skip it and usually rejoin for the next relevant session.
 Largely this is because they are part of the captive audience.
 However, with remote back-to-back session virtual events, it is harder to recapture the audience for the rest of the conference as they don’t have as much of a driver to reconnect.